 Believe it or not, the two earliest Golden Age Thanksgiving covers that I am aware of, Ace Comics #8 and More Fun Comics #26, both have cover dates of November, 1937.
 I am not aware of any earlier Golden Age cover with a Thanksgiving theme.

-One of the next earliest Thanksgiving covers was Walt Disney’s Comics & Stories #2 (November, 1940) and features Donald Duck trying to catch the elusive turkey (It’s kind of wierd that a duck in clothes is trying to catch a turkey to eat for Thanksgiving dinner).
+One of the next earliest Thanksgiving covers was Walt Disney’s Comics & Stories #2 (November, 1940) and features Donald Duck trying to catch the elusive turkey (It’s kind of weird that a duck in cloths is trying to catch a turkey to eat for Thanksgiving dinner).
 Walt Disney’s Comics & Stories gave us another Thanksgiving themed cover the following year on issue #15 (November, 1941).